cleesmith/chrome_extensions/README.md

 # chrome_extensions

-## No more clicking all of thse Copy buttons then pasting; endlessly repeated
+## No more clicking all of those Copy buttons then pasting; endlessly repeated

 So I coded two Chrome extensions to capture plain text from chat sessions with ChatGPT and/or Claude.